emw7/flexms/extra/doc/Logging/README.md

 **ATTENTION**: even if this feature has been designed to improve the performance, it has not been benchmarked so there is not proof that enabling it actually improves the performance.

-Log on thread is a feature that if enabled, then actual invocation of SLF4J is delegated, by log event, to a thread.
+Log on thread is a feature that, if enabled, actual invocation of SLF4J is delegated, by log event, to a thread.
 This feature has been designed to improve the performance as actual printing of a log message is time-consuming and so delegating it to a thread allows the application to go ahead while the log message is printed.
 Printing to a thread arises three issues to be addressed: